 I would be lying if I said I never had a bad buyer or experience.
 I think the true testament of a seller is how they handle it.
-This weeds the serious sellers out from the fly-by-night.
-If a buyer is unhappy, I offer numerous options in stages:
+This weeds out the serious sellers out from the fly-by-night.
+If a buyer is unhappy, I offer numerous options in stages.

-- If changes cannot be made, I offer to provide a Gig extra (usually between $5-$10) for free.
+If changes cannot be made, I offer to provide a Gig extra (Between $5 and $10) for free.

 As a seller, don’t get mad and more importantly, do not leave the buyer negative feedback, this will just fuel the fire.
 Always contact the buyer to see exactly what the problem was.
 Based on their reply, you’ll know how to move forward.

-I have seen myself stretching over days to complete an order through messages/revisions.
+I have seen myself stretching over days to complete an order through messages and revisions.
 This may sound like overkill, but while the difficult buyers are usually the hardest to please and have the highest standard; when they leave happy, they’ll recommend you as a seller to others.

 When I start a new Gig, I NEVER auto mark it as complete until I hear exactly what the buyer thinks.
 I then use their feedback to tweak the Gig and make it perfect for the future.